Nikon D850 vs Sony HX99

 The Nikon D850 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The D850 writes its imaging data to SDHC or XQD cards, while the HX99 uses SDXC or Memory Stick PRO Duo cards.
 The D850 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the HX99 only has one slot.
-The D850 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the HX99 cannot take advantage of Ultra High Speed SD cards.
+The D850 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the HX99 can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D850 and Sony Cyber-shot DSC-HX99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.